1871fotc/1871fotc.github.io/docs/guided-tours.md

 ## Upcoming Guided Tours

-Our next tour is on **Sunday 6 October 2024**.
+Our next tour is on **Sunday 6 October 2024** and is titled, "**Scandalous**".
 The tour is limited to 20 people.

 !!!
 Warning "What to bring"

-    Wear enclosed shoes and a hat, and bring a water bottle.
+    Wear enclosed shoes, a hat and sunscrean or bring an umbrella (it's getting hot!), and don't forget a bottle of water.
+    Some tours include steep hills and a walking stick or walking poles may be helpful.

 <!--